If you have a passion for preventing disease in populations, epidemiology might be

 Are you interested in a more hands on approach to disease prevention and intervention?
 The MPH degree prepares individuals to apply epidemiologic skills in a practice setting.

-In Fall 2019, the Arnold School of Public Health will launch our redesigned MPH programs to meet new accreditation criteria from the Council on Education for Public Health
+In Fall 2019, the Arnold School of Public Health launched our redesigned MPH programs to meet new accreditation criteria from the Council on Education for Public Health

 Master of Science in Public Health in Epidemiology (MSPH)